Lens Compression, Fact or Fiction?

 If I’m honest I thought I’d be using this lens more.
 A 70-200 is sold to us as the “item of desire” and like many of us I dutifully purchased it as the lens I would probably use most.
 As it turns out I usually reach for the GM 16-35mm or the GM 85mm portrait lens.
 I know I’m the one that makes the choice.
 But given that choice it usually stays in the backpack.

-So firstly here is the uncropped version of the image.
-This has all of the pixels that the camera shot.
+So firstly, below is the uncropped version of the image.
+It has all of the pixels that the camera shot.
 This will allow you to see how the final shot above is cropped.

 Of course, the image is correct as the map below shows…